 You and your immediate family can now obtain green cards and permanent US residency with an EB5 visa by investing $500,000 into a US Government designated Regional Center.
-It will give each of you the security of permanent US residency without repeated visa applications.
+It will give you the security of permanent US residency without repeated visa applications.
 Citizenship may be obtained after five years.

 Green Card.
 The attraction of a green card via an EB-5 investment visa is that it can be secured before you commit to emigrating.
 You will also have the flexibility to take any job, run any business, retire and live anywhere in the USA.
 As a resident you will have access to many of the benefits enjoyed by US citizens such as education and, in certain states such as Florida, you will enjoy substantial savings in property tax.